mozilla-mobile/firefox-ios/README.md

 If a dependent project is configured to use a Distribution Code Signing Identity for a Release build, Xcode will complain that such a profile is not available.
 (Since we only have development profiles on our workstations).
 It is best to configure both Debug and Release Build Configurations to use the automatic "iPhone Developer" Code Signing Identity.
 This will pick the right thing on your local build.

-Most if this is fixable and can be reported upstream.
+Most of this is fixable and can be reported upstream.

 If you add a new dependency, ping @st3fan and he'll make sure things work correctly on our integration (xcode server) and dogfood builders.